kitodo/kitodo-production/docs/gettingstarted/eclipse-windows.md

 Copy `*.xsl` from `Kitodo\src\main\resources\` to the folder `xslt`.

-Create your `local-config`
+Create your `config-local`
 --------------------------
-In the source directory that you just cloned, create a folder named `local-config`.
+In the source directory that you just cloned, create a folder named `config-local`.
 Copy the following files there:

 *From `Kitodo\src\main\resources\`:*
 * `contentServerConfig.xml`